GCF - Greatest Common Factor

 A common factor of two or more numbers is a factor that is common to both of the given numbers.
 For example, the common factors of 45 and 25 are 1 and 5.

-How to Find the GCF?
-Give an example.
+How to Find the Greatest Common Factor (GCF)?

 What is the Greatest Common Factor of Two Prime Numbers?